Special features this issue

 Imam Hendi recently engaged nationally and internationally on raising awareness on issues of the 21st century which included: 1) environmental responsibility, 2) a peaceful resolution to the Arab/Israeli conflict, 3) eliminating poverty, 4) fighting against the growing sense of militarism, and 5) empowering Muslims to reform the way they practice and understand Islam.

 Imam Hendi offers inter-religious and Muslim retreats, and leads Jum'ah (Friday Services).
-He also councils students on academic, professional and social issues.
+He also councils political leaders, CEOs, leading Firms and students on academic, professional, political and social issues.
 Imam Hendi is sought after expert on Islam and conflict resolution issues.
 Imam Yahya Hendi believes that with love and education--the world will be a better place to live in.